 Electric cars are part of the answer.
 But so far, not many people are buying them.

 The good news is that trains, buses, coaches and trams can reduce our carbon footprint – and they’re ready and waiting.
-As we emerge from the health crisis and travel restrictions ease, we’re calling on the Government to support and improve public transport and encourage people back on board.
+As we emerge from the health crisis, we’re calling on the Government to support and improve public transport and encourage people back on board.
 To tackle climate change, public transport is the way forward.